 The trade accounts receivable from the sale of customer tools related to costs that have not yet been invoiced.

-In particular, prepaid expenses include rent and maintenance services paid for in advance and license fees.
+In particular, prepaid expenses include license fees as well as rent and maintenance services paid for in advance.

 Among other things, the "Other" item includes other advanced costs as well as assets from related parties.